-- (1) This section applies to an election at which voting is by ballot. - (2) A person who unfolds a ballot paper that has been marked and folded by an elector at the election commits a misdemeanour.

-(3) An officer who ascertains or discovers, or attempts to ascertain or discover, how an elector has voted at the election commits a misdemeanour.

-(4) An officer who discloses any information about how an elector has voted at the election commits a misdemeanour.
+- (1) This section applies to an election at which voting is by ballot. - (2) A person who unfolds a ballot paper that has been marked and folded by an elector at the election commits a misdemeanour. - Maximum penalty-2 years imprisonment. - (3) An officer who ascertains or discovers, or attempts to ascertain or discover, how an elector has voted at the election commits a misdemeanour. - Maximum penalty-2 years imprisonment. - (4) An officer who discloses any information about how an elector has voted at the election commits a misdemeanour.